This page is the operator quick-reference for common production changes and high-signal failure scenarios.

 Immediate actions:

-1. Verify the listener is presenting the expected certificate.
+1. Verify the listener presents the expected certificate.

-2. Verify whether failures are concentrated on one hostname or all hostnames.
+2. Determine whether the failures are isolated to one listener or hostname.

-3. If only certificate material changed, use the certificate reload path when appropriate.
+3. If only cert material changed, use cert reload.

 Scenario: Backend Timeout Surge